Last updated: 28th Jan, 2019

 You can capture people when they’re in the zone by creating a podcast they can listen to by, you guessed it: Talking about things that relate to their pain points.

 Quuu, a B2B company who offer social media content curation, have a weekly podcast where they interview leaders in the marketing space:

-67% of podcast listeners say they either don’t mind sponsorship messages or find them useful (compared to just 6% of TV or radio listeners)–meaning you can still get in on the action without the commitment.
+67% of podcast listeners say they either don’t mind sponsorship messages or find them useful (compared to just 6% of TV or radio listeners)–meaning you can still get in on the podcasting action without the commitment of hosting your own.

 6. Case studies